 The world can't afford another carbon cop out

-Euan Munro - Chief Executive Officer of Aviva Investors - writing just before the Paris Agreement was finalised, argues that climate risk is unlike other macroeconomic risks, and demands urgent action from financial investors, global leaders, and civil society.
+Climate risk is unlike other macroeconomic risk.
+It demands urgent action from financial investors, global leaders, and civil society

 Light-touch regulation was one of the main causes of the global financial crisis.
 Yet, policymakers could be sleepwalking into a new catastrophe if COP 21 fails to agree a global mandatory target to reduce carbon emissions.